My first 3 months at VI has changed my perspective on work and software forever.

 The environment we work in is very conducive to concentration and reflection, being modern, spacious, and a stone's throw from a scenic walk along the river Soar.
 Now in my third month of working at VI, currently based out of dockleicester.co.uk, this is a chance to take stock and share a little of my experiences.

-Read more about Three Months with VIMost of our clients don't run IT companies.
+Read more about Three months with VI | JulianMost of our clients don't run IT companies.
 But we must all consider the digital and cultural transformations required to support remote working - sometimes at short notice.